Post Electrophoretic Analysis Articles

 Conversely, a protein with many acidic amino acids, glutamic acid or aspartic acid, will have an overall negative charge in neutral solution.

-Because the state of ionization depends on the pH of the environment, almost all proteins placed in a basic environment will accrue a negative charge, losing hydrogen ions as a function of acid/base equilibrium.
+The state of ionization depends on the pH of the environment, so almost all proteins placed in a basic environment will accrue a negative charge, losing hydrogen ions as a function of acid/base equilibrium.
 A protein placed in an acidic environment will tend to become positively charged.
 Nondenaturing protein electrophoresis is generally carried out in a weakly basic environment.
 In this environment, most proteins will become negatively charged and migrate towards the positive plate.
 Denaturing protein electrophoresis, in the presence of sodium dodecyl sulfate (SDS), also causes proteins to obtain a negative charge through emulsification by negatively charged dodecyl sulfate ions (see Buffer Additives).

 The pH where a protein is electrically neutral overall is a function of the type and number of the protein's ionizable groups.
 At this pH, called the isoelectric point (pI) of the protein, it will not migrate in an electric field.
 Because the distribution of ionizable groups is different among proteins, they differ in their isoelectric points.
 This difference is a powerful tool for electrophoretic separation, used in isoelectric focusing.